Angle Icon

 You should also prepare notes for information related to billing and reimbursements.

-What to include
+What to include in a telephone note

 Here are some crucial details that go into a telephone note template: